Q&A - your firm's diversity data

 We have made one change to the role categories to gain a better understanding of diversity at senior levels.

 We have split the 'Solicitor partner (sole practitioner, member or director)' into two separate categories:

-- We have kept the same three questions we used in 2019 to measure socio-economic background but have changed the wording to align with the Social Mobility Commission guidance published in November 2020.
+We have made a slight change to the wording of our question on parental education to align with the Social Mobility Commission guidance published in November 2020.

-- We have changed the wording of our questions on sex and gender after considering the research undertaken by the Office for National Statistics (ONS) in preparation for the 2021 Census and listening to a range of voices on the matter.
+We based this decision on research undertaken by the Office of National Statistics (ONS) in preparation for the 2021 Census and after listening to a range of voices on the matter.
 We appreciate there are many strongly held views on these issues.
 We understand why the ONS uses a binary sex question which requires people to select male or female as per their legal documents.
-We felt that for us, a more inclusive approach was appropriate, so we have provided a third option for the sex question for those who do not identify as male or female.
-We have aligned the gender identity question with the wording used in the Census 2021.
+We felt a more inclusive approach was appropriate for us.

-No. The requirement to collect, report and publish diversity data only applies to law firms regulated by the SRA.
+No. The requirement to collect, report and publish diversity data only applies to law firms regulated by us.

 Yes, but only those who are contracted for three months or longer with you.